 Capacity limited to 8,000 per day (updated 16.07.21).

-Visitors will have to choose and park, enter and leave within a zone but can move freely once inside (updated 16.07.21).
+Visitors had to choose and park, enter and leave within a zone but could move freely once inside (updated 16.07.21).

 Free Flightline Walk.